 Teams needing a lead management platform that supports web-based calling and scripting

-Teams wanting an analytics-focused tool that inspects pipeline health and tracks sales goals
+People wanting an analytics-focused tool that inspects pipeline health and tracks sales goals

-Sales leaders looking to create an online knowledge base to supplement team performance
+Sales leaders looking to create an online knowledgebase to supplement team performance

 Managers wanting gamification software to create custom games and contests that motivate reps

-Sales teams that want to showcase leaderboards on TVs for large-group visibility
+Sales teams that want to showcase leaderboards on TVs for large group visibility

 Sales managers who want to provide reps with verified contact lists for prospecting

-Managers looking to supplement Salesforce with mobile access to pipelines and reports
+Businesses looking to supplement Salesforce with mobile access to pipelines and reports

 Sales managers needing a multipurpose tool for training and communicating with reps